|►||Why a JSIS Ph.D.?|

 Saadia M. Pekkanen is the founding Director of the Jackson School Ph.D.
 Program.
 She is the Job and Gertrud Tamaki Professor at the Jackson School of International Studies, Adjunct Professor in the Department of Political Science, and Adjunct Professor at the School of Law where she also teaches courses.
 Her research and teaching interests are in the SMS, LRG, and PVS fields.
 Her graduate work includes a Master’s from Columbia University and Yale Law School, and a doctorate from Harvard University.
 Her areas of research interest include international relations and foreign policy, international law, space security and policy, and the international relations of Japan/Asia.
 In addition to several articles, she is the author of Picking Winners?
-From Technology Catch-up to the Space Race in Japan (Stanford University Press, 2003); Japan’s Aggressive Legalism: Law and Foreign Trade Politics Beyond the WTO (Stanford University Press, 2008); co-editor of Japan and China in the World Political Economy (Routledge, 2005); co-author of In Defense of Japan: From the Market to the Military in Space Policy (Stanford University Press, 2010); co-editor of The Oxford Handbook of the International Relations of Asia (forthcoming, Oxford University Press 2014); and editor of Asian Designs: Rising Powers and the Shape of International Governance (under review).
+From Technology Catch-up to the Space Race in Japan (Stanford University Press, 2003); Japan’s Aggressive Legalism: Law and Foreign Trade Politics Beyond the WTO (Stanford University Press, 2008); co-editor of Japan and China in the World Political Economy (Routledge, 2005); co-author of In Defense of Japan: From the Market to the Military in Space Policy (Stanford University Press, 2010); co-editor of The Oxford Handbook of the International Relations of Asia (forthcoming, Oxford University Press 2014); and editor of Asian Designs: Rising Powers and the Struggle for International Governance (under review).
 Her work has been funded by the Social Science Research Council, the Harvard Academy for International and Area Studies, the Center for Global Partnership (CGP), the Abe Fellowship, and the National Science Foundation (NSF).
 In 2010, she was selected in a nationwide competition to the First Class of National Asia Research Associates and Fellows, launched by the National Bureau of Asian Research (NBR) and the Woodrow Wilson International Center for Scholars.
 She can be reached at firstname.lastname@example.org.

 James Wellman received his Ph.D. from the University of Chicago Divinity School, and is Associate Professor and Chair of the Comparative Religion Program at the Jackson School of International Studies.
 His research and teaching interests are in the RCC field.
 He teaches in the area of American religious culture, history and politics.
 He has published an award-winning book, The Gold Church and the Ghetto: Christ and Culture in Mainline Protestantism (Illinois 1999).
 He has published three edited volumes, The Power of Religious Publics: Staking Claims in American Society (Praegers 1999); Belief and Bloodshed: Religion and Violence Across Time and Tradition (Rowman and Littlefield, 2007), and in 2012, Religion and Human Security: A Global Perspective (Oxford University Press).
 His second monograph, published in 2008, Evangelical vs. Liberal: The Clash of Christian Cultures in the Pacific Northwest received Honorable Mention for the 2009 SSSR Distinguished Book Award.
 This book comes from research on 34 vital evangelical and liberal Protestant congregations in the Pacific Northwest; it explains the rise and vitality of churched religion in a traditionally unchurched region.
 His recently released book, Rob Bell and the New American Christianity (Abingdon Press), is a cultural biography of the popular and controversial evangelical megachurch pastor, Rob Bell.
 He is now finishing a book, High on God: How Megachurches Conquered America (Oxford University Press).
 It is a study of twelve national megachurches and how they now monopolize American religious market, and the ways in which megachurches facilitate human desire and use that power to mold and shape their congregations.
 He has published widely in journals, including mostly recently (with S.R.
 Thompson), “From the Social Gospel to Neoconservativism: Religion and U.S. Foreign Policy” in the Interdisciplinary Journal of Research on Religion.
 He can be reached at email@example.com.